Spanish Authorities Continue Hunt For Suspects In Barcelona Attacks

-Spanish authorities say they have dismantled a mostly Moroccan-born terror cell believed responsible for vehicle attacks in Barcelona and Cambrils that killed 14 people and hurt more than 100 others.
+Spanish authorities say they have dismantled a terror cell of mostly Moroccan natives that is believed to be responsible for vehicle attacks in Barcelona and Cambrils that killed 14 people and hurt more than 100 others.

-But a manhunt continues for the alleged driver of a van used in the main attack on pedestrians on Thursday.
-Two other suspects are believed still at large.
+But a manhunt continues for the alleged driver of a van used in the main attack on pedestrians on Thursday in Barcelona.
+Two other suspects are believed to be at large.

-"The cell has been completely dismantled in Barcelona," Spain's Interior Minister Juan Ignacio Zoido said at a news conference on Saturday.
+"The cell has been completely dismantled in Barcelona," Spanish Interior Minister Juan Ignacio Zoido said at a news conference on Saturday.

 Officials in France, where the group is believed to have rented a van used in the attack, were also searching for the suspects, officials said.